ronsarma/ronsarma.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a 3rd year Chemistry PhD at the [Garcia-Bosch Lab](https://garcia-boschgroup.com/) at Mellon College of Science in CMU.
-I work on catalysis using earth abundant transition metal complexes.
+I am a 4th year Chemistry PhD at the [Garcia-Bosch Lab](https://garcia-boschgroup.com/) at the Mellon College of Science in CMU.
+I study catalysis using earth abundant transition metal complexes.

 I use computational and experimental methods to understand fundamental reactions like Proton-Coupled Electron Transfer (PCET).
 My primary focus is on redox-active organic molecules.
 They are highly versatile redox mediators that can be used in energy devices like flow-batteries and as ligands for metal-based and organo-catalysis.

-I prefer interdisciplinary research and try to bring together topics that fascinate me - the human mind, machines, math and molecules.
+I prefer interdisciplinary research and try to bring together topics that fascinate me - minds, machines, math and molecules.